moogacs/docs.buf.build/docs/tour/push-a-module.md

 Behind the scenes, `buf` recognizes the `name` in your `buf.yaml` and pushes the module to the `buf.build/$BUF_USER/petapis` repository.
 If successful, the generated commit identifies this current version of your module.

-> The commit you see will differ from the one shown here.
+> The commit you see differs from the one shown here.